Cosplay: Cosplay in Japan

-Cosplayers in Japan used to refer to themselves as reiyā (レイヤー), pronounced "layer".
-Currently in Japan, cosplayers are more commonly called kosupure (コスプレ), pronounced "ko-su-pray", as reiyā is more often used to describe layers (i.e. hair, clothes, etc.).
-Words like cute (kawaii (可愛い)) and cool (kakko ī (かっこ いい)) were often used to describe these changes, expressions that were tied with notions of femininity and masculinity.
-Those who photograph players are called cameko, short for camera kozō or camera boy.
-Originally, the cameko gave prints of their photos to players as gifts.
-Increased interest in cosplay events, both on the part of photographers and cosplayers willing to model for them, has led to formalization of procedures at events such as Comiket.
-Photography takes place within a designated area removed from the exhibit hall.
-In Japan, costumes are generally not welcome outside of conventions or other designated areas.
+Cosplayers in Japan formerly referred to themselves as reiyā (レイヤー), pronounced "layer".
+In contemporary Japan, however, cosplayers are more commonly referred to as kosupure (コスプレ), pronounced "ko-su-pray", as the term reiyā is now more frequently used to describe literal layers (for example, hair or clothing).
+Words such as kawaii (可愛い) (lit. 'cute') and kakko ī (かっこいい) (lit. 'cool') were often used to describe these changes, expressions that were closely tied to notions of femininity and masculinity.

+Those who photograph players are known as cameko (カメコ), a shortened form of camera kozō (カメラ小僧) (lit. 'camera boy').
+Originally, cameko would give printed photographs to players as gifts.
+Growing interest in cosplay events—both among photographers and cosplayers willing to model—has led to the formalization of procedures at events such as Comiket.
+Photography is conducted in designated areas separate from the exhibit halls.
+In Japan, wearing costumes outside of conventions or other designated areas is generally discouraged.

-Since 1998, Tokyo's Akihabara district contains a number of cosplay restaurants, catering to devoted anime and cosplay fans, where the waitresses at such cafés dress as video game or anime characters; maid cafés are particularly popular.
-In Japan, Tokyo's Harajuku district is the favorite informal gathering place to engage in cosplay in public.
-Events in Akihabara also draw many cosplayers.
+Since 1998, Tokyo's Akihabara district has contained a number of cosplay restaurants catering to devoted anime and manga fans, in which waitresses dress as characters from video games, anime, or manga; maid cafés are particularly popular.
+In Japan, Tokyo's Harajuku district serves as a favored informal gathering place for engaging in cosplay in public.
+Events held in Akihabara also attract large numbers of cosplayers.

-Ishoku-hada (異色肌) is a form of Japanese cosplay where the players use body paint to make their skin color match that of the character they are playing.
-This allows them to represent anime or video game characters with non-human skin colors.
+Ishoku-hada (異色肌) is a form of Japanese cosplay in which players use body paint to alter their skin color to match that of the character they portray.
+This practice allows for the representation of anime or manga characters, as well as video game characters, with non-human skin tones.

-A 2014 survey for the Comic Market convention in Japan noted that approximately 75% of cosplayers attending the event are female.
+A 2014 survey conducted for the Comiket convention in Japan reported that approximately 75% of cosplayers attending the event were female.